PSDat123/psdat123.github.io/_tabs/about.md

 Hello!
 I'm Dat2Phit, a final-year IT student at HCMUS, majoring in Software Engineering — though I'm way more into web security.
 I'm also the president of the [Computer Security Club - University of Science, VNU-HCM](https://www.facebook.com/hcmus.compsec.club).

 My main focus is **web exploitation**.
-I actively participate in CTF competitions with [DeadSec](https://deadsec.team/) and my club’s team, [blackpinker](https://ctftime.org/team/155048).

 I primarily train on DreamHack, the challenges there are super fun and creative.
 You can check out my profile [here](https://dreamhack.io/users/30626).

-Right now, I’m part of Unit 515 at [OPSWAT](https://www.opswat.com/), a team of researchers and pentesters.
+Right now, I’m part of [Unit 515](https://www.opswat.com/515) at [OPSWAT](https://www.opswat.com/), a team of researchers and pentesters.

 ## CVEs
 - [CVE-2024-53900](https://nvd.nist.gov/vuln/detail/CVE-2024-53900) (9.1 Critical): Mongoose ([Technical Blog](https://www.opswat.com/blog/technical-discovery-mongoose-cve-2025-23061-cve-2024-53900))